Selflender logo Back to Data & Guides

 Side hustles by age

-A study by Self found that the majority of side hustles are being started by the younger generation, with 70% of those aged 18-24 saying that they were planning to start one.
+A study on behalf of Self found that the majority of side hustles are being started by the younger generation, with 70% of those aged 18-24 saying that they were planning to start one.
 This was followed by the 25-34 age group, with 62% of them planning on starting a side hustle.

 However, those in the older age groups like the 65+ category were much less likely to consider a side hustle, with only 33% saying they were thinking of setting one up.
 The general trend showed that as age increased, interest in starting a side hustle decreased.